threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### I've read that Threefold is Carbon Negative, what does this imply?

 In short, to accomplish a Carbon Negative footprint, Threefold has a general strategy and many tactics that are all aimed at building and contributing to a regenerative and resilient environment.
-In long, check this [amazing post](https://forum.threefold.io/t/supporting-initiatives-to-regenerate-the-planet/) by @alex24.
+In long, read this [post](https://forum.threefold.io/t/supporting-initiatives-to-regenerate-the-planet/).

 ***